 Begin with a few KPI dashboards and leverage new ones as your needs grow.
 This helps minimize the risk of information overload that can otherwise hinder a NOC team’s ability to retrieve data and generate meaningful insights from it.

-3. Add or Subtract Dashboards As Needed
+3. Add or Subtract Dashboards as Needed

 If dashboards are not delivering the intended results, they can be modified, or a NOC team can stop using them.
 On the other hand, if additional dashboards are necessary, a NOC team should implement them into their everyday operations right away.